Simple Parallelism Without Data Races

 Rule 2.
 If a

-function refers to a value outside of its own definition, then (a) that value must beportable
+portablefunction refers to a value outside of its own definition, then (a) that value must beportable, and (b) the value is treated ascontended.

 to rule 4, we’ll see that records and arrays can also